 With twenty-seven years in the food industry, Chef Wendy Benney has tantalized palettes in bakeries, country club restaurants, hotels and corporate offices throughout the New England area.
 Wendy’s current focus is on local slow foods, sustainable practices, healthy eating and living using the world of grains and re-discovered foods of the past.

-Tadd Stone - Area General Manager
+Tadd Stone - Resident District Manager

 Adam Vigue - General Manager